DelazJ/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

    single: Measure; Angles

 The |measure| :sup:`Measure Line` measures distances between given points.
 The tool then allows you to click points on the map.
 Each segment length, as well as the total, shows up in the measure window.
 To stop measuring, click the right mouse button.
 Now it is possible to copy all your line measurements at once to the clipboard using the :guilabel:`Copy All` button.
+Copied information and their formatting depend on settings under :menuselection:`Options --> Map tools --> Measure tool Copy settings`

 Note that you can use the drop-down list near the total to change the measurement units interactively while working with the measure tool ('Meters', 'Kilometers', 'Feet', 'Yards',